This post may contain affiliate links. Please see my disclosure policy for details.

-You can also buy a ticket for a round trip of the Gomti river by boat for 100 rupees if you fancied it.
+You can also buy a ticket for a round trip to the Gomti river by boat for 100 rupees if you fancied it.

 Shopping in Lucknow

-If you did fancy delving into some shopping while in Lucknow, there are plenty of markets to choose.
+If you did fancy delving into some shopping while in Lucknow, there are plenty of markets to choose from.